gapolicylabs/learning-mode/README.md

 | days_8             | Virtual learning days under hybrid learning mode in Mar 2021 |
 | days_9             | Virtual learning days under hybrid learning mode in Apr 2021 |
 | days_10            | Virtual learning days under hybrid learning mode in May 2021 |

+## Acknowledgments

+The learning mode survey was designed and administered by the [Georgia Health Policy Center (GHPC)](https://ghpc.gsu.edu/) and the [Georgia Policy Labs (GPL)](https://gpl.gsu.edu/) at the Andrew Young School of Policy Studies at Georgia State University.
+Debbie Kibbe and Molly Morris from GHPC and Thomas Goldring and Maggie Reeves from GPL contributed to the data collection.
+Sincere thanks to the many district administrators across Georgia who took the time to respond to the survey.